 My experiences and work around creative processes, entrepreneurship, and innovation exposed me to a variety of worlds ranging from large corporations where I was a member of General Electric’s Innovation Advisory Panel, to public policy and social entrepreneurship including as the co-founder of FUSE corps (which places fellows on grassroots projects within cities to tackle problems such as opioids or low income housing, and has become one of the fastest growing social ventures in America), to education on the advisory council for Columbia University’s Committee for Global Thought, as well as culture and the arts as president of The BLK SHP (black sheep) Foundation.

 I found my calling as an entrepreneur, creator, builder, and writer.
 Each day, with a host of talented colleagues and collaborators, we build the company (Parliament) and foundation (BLK SHP).
 And, I write when I can.

-A graduate of Bowdoin College, he lives in San Francisco, and his great-great-great grandfather, Jacob Gundlach, founded Gundlach Bundschu (GunBun) in Sonoma, California’s oldest family-owned winery, which is run today by his cousins who, unlike Peter, actually know a lot about wine.
+I am a graduate of Bowdoin College, and live in the Bay Area, as a sixth generation Northern Californian (on both sides).
+My great-great-great grandfather, Jacob Gundlach, founded Gundlach Bundschu (GunBun) in Sonoma, California’s oldest family-owned winery, which is run today by my cousins who, unlike me, actually know a lot about wine.